-- 5.4 A Sustainability Appraisal (SA) was carried out during the preparation of Walsall's UDP which was consistent with legislation and guidance at that time.
+5.4 A Sustainability Appraisal (SA) was carried out during the preparation of Walsall's UDP which was consistent with legislation and guidance at that time.
 For DPDs, the requirements are more rigorous.
 Current planning legislation requires all DPDs to be subject to a SA, whilst local authorities are also increasingly expected to consider the equality and health impacts of their proposals, with such assessments integrated with the SA.
-This was done in respect of the existing BCCS. - 5.5 An SA has been undertaken for each stage of the production of the Site Allocation DPD and Town Centre AAP.
-This has been an iterative process which has influenced the plans' development to ensure they deliver sustainable development.
-The SA has been submitted with the DPDs for examination.
-A Strategic Environmental Assessment (SEA); Equality Impact Assessment (EqIA); and Health Impact Assessment (HIA) were incorporated into the SA for completeness and to ensure the potential impacts of the plans are fully considered. - 5.6 Preparation of the BCCS review will include the carrying out of an integrated Sustainability Appraisal at each formal stage and at later stages an Equality Impact Assessment and Health Impact Assessment. - 5.7 Changes to the legislation mean that the SCI, SPDs and the CIL Charging Schedule no longer have to be subject to SA. - 5.8 Separate legislation from EU Directives, transposed into UK law, also requires the impacts of local authority plans and programmes to be subjected to Strategic Environmental Assessment where there are likely to be significant environmental effects, and to require an 'appropriate assessment' under the Habitats Regulations where it is determined that there is likely to be harm the integrity of an internationally important biodiversity site.
-In relevant cases DPDs and also SPDs will need to be screened and discussed with the relevant statutory bodies, to check whether assessments are required including potential impacts outside the area being planned6.
+This was done in respect of the existing BCCS.

+5.5 An SA was undertaken for each stage of the production of the Site Allocation DPD and Town Centre AAP.
+This was an iterative process which influenced the plans' development to ensure they deliver sustainable development.
+The SA was submitted with the DPDs for examination.
+A Strategic Environmental Assessment (SEA); Equality Impact Assessment (EqIA); and Health Impact Assessment (HIA) were incorporated into the SA for completeness and to ensure the potential impacts of the plans are fully considered.

+5.6 Preparation of the Black Country Plan will include the carrying out of an integrated Sustainability Appraisal at each formal stage - and at later stages an Equality Impact Assessment and Health Impact Assessment.

+5.7 Changes to the legislation mean that the SCI, SPDs and the CIL Charging Schedule no longer have to be subject to SA.

+5.8 Separate legislation from EU Directives, transposed into UK law, also requires the impacts of local authority plans and programmes to be subjected to Strategic Environmental Assessment where there are likely to be significant environmental effects, and to require an 'appropriate assessment' under the Habitats Regulations where it is determined that there is likely to be harm the integrity of an internationally important biodiversity site.
+In relevant cases DPDs and also SPDs will need to be screened and discussed with the relevant statutory bodies, to check whether assessments are required including potential impacts outside the area being planned.

-5.9 The Site Allocation DPD and Town Centre AAP have been screen to considered the likelihood of any significant effects, as a result of the policies in the proposed Development Plan Documents, upon the Cannock Chase SAC, the Cannock Extension Canal, and the Humber Estuary SAC/SPA/Ramsar.
-The HRA report has been submitted as part of the examination.
-The revised BCCS will also be screened to determine if any of the proposed updates to the strategy since the previous HRA screenings and appropriate assessment could have likely significant effects on European Sites.
+5.9 The Black Country Plan will also be screened to determine if any of the proposed updates to the strategy since the previous HRA screenings and appropriate assessment could have likely significant effects on European Sites.